taggee/mbn-assignment/README.md

 ## Models

-The models are defined in models.py
+The models are defined in `models/`
-Antti's first trials in file antti_trial1.py

 ## How to run

-`python main.py`
+Run `main.ipynb` notebook cells in an Jupyter environment